tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 1. Campaign of sex bombing by Betty Lou, and;
 2. Learned over pillow talk Betty Lou took Lexapro, left a dysfunctional home very young, and divorced her husband for withholding oral sex from her, and;
 3. Betty Lou had been in therapy since junior high and according to her, "was very well adjusted." and;
-4. Betty Lou like playing poker.
+4. Betty Lou liked playing poker.
 She often disappeared to go gamble.
 As Betty Lou spoke fluent Mandarin this included not just legal but illegal backroom games as well.
 5. Couldn't stop knitting scarves and shit even right after sex and;
 6. Gulping hard liquor.
 Like the man wrote, Betty Lou was the kind of woman who would take a drink.
 Even if she had to knock you over to get the bottle, and;
-7. Unbeknownst to me: *Men in Brooklyn began to go* ***missing***
+7. Unbeknownst to me: Heteroflexible, Ethically Non Monogamous and Polyamorous d*ating app users in Brooklyn began to go* ***missing***

 Betty Lou shared custody of her two kids with her ex.
 I mostly saw her every other weekend and during the week when her kids were at her ex's.
+She worked for the city and often joked that if she could only find a way to get fucked up without getting *too* fucked up she could get disability and live the life.

+I mostly ignored these remarks.
+I mean I knew they were red flags.
+It's not like I fell off a turnip truck last Thursday.
+But the sex was fire.

 Then something changed after Thanksgiving and before Christmas.
 Betty Lou grew increasingly distant and secretive.
 So, I did what I always did.
 I gave her space and made a joke about her being like Jennifer Garner in Alias.
 She never saw Alias so I had to explain it to her.
 Her silence made me uneasy but I let that sleeping dog lie.